nicklas-rn/liquid-handler/README.md

 ```
 python --version
 ```
 If Python is installed, this command will display the installed version.
 Otherwise, go to https://www.python.org/downloads/ and download Python for your operating system.
+Make sure to install version **3.10** or lower.
 ### 1.3 Install Packages
 This software uses multiple Python packages.
 To install them, enter the following command:
 ```